-Apple MacBook might have low market share compared to PCs.
-But they are still preferred by tech enthusiasts, designers, and CAD artists.
-However, it doesn’t mean that they don’t run into the occasional trouble.
+Apple MacBook might have a low market share compared to PCs.
+However, they are still preferred by tech enthusiasts, designers, and CAD artists.
+However, it doesn’t mean they don’t get occasional trouble.
 The OS might crash, and your MacBook Air won’t turn on.
-In such an instance you can try the following to fix your Mac.

 How to Solve MacBook Air Won’t Turn On Error

-The following are some of the ways to fix MacBook Air Won’t Turn On error.
+The following are some of the ways to fix the MacBook Air Won’t Turn On error:

 Check for Power Issues